 I mean, it’s possible that a person might not realize how little growth their investments are seeing given the insanely high MER fees that Canada’s major banks charge on their in-house mutual funds – so maybe the slogan is referring to the fact that if people simply switched out of those retirement investment options, they would in fact be richer than they previously thought.

-Now, I’ve got nothing particular against ScotiaBank.
-I think they have a great credit card option for Canadian students (that I’ll explain more about soon).
+Now, I’ve got nothing particular against Scotiabank.
+I think they have a great credit card option for Canadian students (which I’ll explain more about soon).
 They operate one of Canada’s better online banking options in Tangerine (although in light of recent comments on our review page, I’m starting to rethink that assessment).
-They seem to do some cool stuff with sponsoring youth sports, and pay to put their name on some other worthwhile charity/non-profit stuff.
+They seem to do some cool stuff with sponsoring youth sports and pay to put their name on some other worthwhile charity/non-profit stuff.

 Ok, so where to start…

 1) Kind of dirty to bring family bonding into this type of situation (re: piling up debt as a young person), but I’m willing to overlook that advertising strategy – all other things being equal – because it’s so common.

 2) A nervous young man who looks to be in the 25-30 range comes to you for advice, and you quickly tell him not to save money gradually for a thoughtful gift by budgeting or explaining the sacrifices he might have to make in order to enjoy said gift.
 Instead, you basically tell him to go for it immediately.
 Nice problem solving there SB.